New Super Mario Bros.

 New Super Mario Bros. pretty much resuscitated the idea of all-new side-scrolling Mario games.
 Not unlike its kinda-sorta-sequel, this game has a lot of unused stuff.

-There appears to be an unused single-player snowwar minigame (which can be seen in prerelease footage (E3 2006 Trailer.
+There appears to be some unused minigame variations.
 Also, create a decent unused sprites and sprite data page/section.
 The 'bg' folders seem to contain some interesting files.

 Make some of these pages smaller and put them on the main page